nicehash/NiceHashBot/README.md

 - Pool manager to easily define new pools, remove them or use for orders
 - Console window showing all important events or errors

-Instructions on how to run:
+# <a name="run"></a> Instructions on how to run

 - Download binaries from here: https://github.com/nicehash/NiceHashBot/releases
 - Extract zip archive
 - Run NiceHashBot.exe
 - Note: .NET Framework 2.0 or higher is required.
 No additional installations are needed if you use Windows 7 or later.
 Install .NET Framework 2.0 if you use Windows XP or lower.

-Instructions on how to compile:
+# <a name="compile"></a> Instructions on how to compile

 - Use Visual Studio 2010 or later
 - Open project in Visual Studio
 - Rebuild & run

+# <a name="tips"></a> For programmers

-Tip: You can easily create your own bot software by reusing this code.
+You can easily create your own bot software by reusing this code.
 NiceHashBotLib is the core of everything - modifications of this library should not be needed.
 Examine NiceHashBot project to see how NiceHashBotLib is used.
 You can create your own bot with little coding knowledge by just calling certain methods of OrderInstance class such as 'SetMaximalPrice', 'SetLimit' and 'Stop'.
 With these methods you have full control of what is happening with the order - NiceHashBotLib takes care of evaluating current orders and adjusting lowest possible price.